-"Exactly."
+" Exactly."

-"Mad!" said Racke.
-"I'm not stayin' here to listen to a lunatic wanderin' in his mind!"
+" Mad!" said Racke.
+"I'm not staying here to listen to a lunatic wanderin' in his mind!"

-"Lamburg by the shoulder and shook

 Blake grasped Arthur Augustus by the shoulder and shook him forcibly.

 There was a howl from Gussy.

 "You uttah ass!
 You have made me dwop my eyeglass!

-Mind you don't twead on my eyeglass, you fellows-" "Will you tell us what you mean?" shrieked Blake.
+Mind you don't twead on my eyeglass, you fellows---'

+" Will you tell us what you mean?" shrieked Blake.
 "Are you trying to pull our leg, you chump?"

-"I have told you, Blake."
-"How could you have seen Racke in Figgins' study in the
+" I have told you, Blake."

-New House, you frabjous ass, when you were in this House? raved Blake.
+"How could you have seen Racke in Figgins' study in the New House, you frabjous ass, when you were in this House?" raved Blake.

 Arthur Augustus started.

-"Bai Jove!
+" Bai Jove!
 Haven't I mentioned that I saw him thwough Skimmay's telescope?" he asked innocently.

-"Eh?"

-"What?"
+" What ? "

-"Oh, my hat!"
+" Oh, my hat!"

-"Through Skimpole's telescope?" repeated Tom Merry.
+"Through Skimpole's telescope?"

+repeated Tom Merry.

 "Bai Jove!
-I ought to have mentioned that first, of course," said Arthur Augustus.
+I ought to have mentioned that, first, of course," said Arthur Augustus.

 "There is nothin' to cackle at, deah boys.
-You see, Skimmay was fixin' up his telescope to look ovah the woof of the New House, and I was helpin' him.
-I was just lookin' thwough it while Skimmay fixed it.
-I saw Figgay's studay window inch as you follows did the othah night, you know, window, just as you fellows did the othah night, you know, when Skimmay fancied that he had spotted the man in the moon
+You see, Skimmay was fixing up his telescope to look ovah the woof of the New House, and I was helpin' him I was just lookin' thwough it while Skimmay fixed it.
+I saw Figgay's study window, just as you fellows did the othah night, you know, when Skimmay fancied that he had spotted the man in the moon--"

-Ha, ha, ha!"
+" Ha, ha, ha,! "

-"You see, the telescope was lookin' wight at Figgay's study window, and I saw Wacke come into Figgay's study, and light the gas and dwaw the blind," said Arthur Augustus.
+"You see, the telescope was lookin" wight at Figgay's study window, and I saw Wacke come into Figgay's study, switch on the light and dwaw the blind," said Arthur Augustus.
 "Aftah the blind was dwawn I could not see any more, of course.
-But as Wacke has denied goin' into the New House
+But as Wacke has denied goin' into the New House at all-"

-Aubrey Racke made a rush to escape.
+Aubrey Racke made a rush to

+escape.

-He understood now: as all the fellows did.
+He understood now, as all the fellows did.
 With all the care he had taken, with all his cunning caution, he had never dreamed of this-he had never given a thought to Skimpole's astronomical stunts, and assuredly never dreamed for a moment that he had been spotted from the telescope at Skimmy's study window.

-But he understood now-and he rushed for the doorway.

-Half a dozen hands grasped him and dragged him back.
+But he understood now-and he rushed for the doorway Half a dozen hands grasped him and dragged him back.